-The fastest way to enable the Thundra Debugger for a Lambda function is to set the
+The fastest way to enable the AWS Lambda Debugging for a Lambda function is to set the

 true.
 By doing this, Thundra will start your function in debug mode and you will be able to connect your function from your IDE to start the debugging session.

-The online debugging feature is disabled by default.
+The AWS Lambda Debugging feature is disabled by default.
 However, if you want to manually disable it, you can set the

 false.
 This ensures that even if you have

-In order to match the two ends of an online debugging session (your Lambda function invocation and your local IDE), Thundra uses session names.
-When you enable online debugging in your Lambda function, the session name is set to the predefined value "
+In order to match the two ends of an AWS Lambda Debugging session (your Lambda function invocation and your local IDE), Thundra uses session names.
+When you enable AWS Lambda Debugging in your Lambda function, the session name is set to the predefined value "

 default."
 If you want to use another session name, you can specify it using the